 When comparing plans to decide which one is right for you, there are certain things to keep in mind.

 Many drug plans use rules, programs and restrictions to help control costs and ensure patient safety, which you should be aware of.

 For some drugs, some Medicare prescription drug plans have a coverage rule that requires you to try one or more alternative,

 lower cost prescription drugs to treat your health condition before the plan will cover the prescribed drug.
 For example,

-if your doctor prescribes Drug A, but Drug B also treats your medical condition, your plan may require that you try Drug B first.
+if your doctor or other prescriber prescribes Drug A, but Drug B also treats your medical condition, your plan may require that you try Drug B first.

 If Drug B does not work for you, then the plan may cover Drug A as originally prescribed.

 Some plans require approval before a certain prescription drug is covered.